mariloutb/docs/dapper-tutorial.net/pages/documentations/dapper/transaction.md

 # Dapper - Transaction

 ## Description
-Dapper support the transaction and TransactionScope
+Dapper supports the transaction and TransactionScope

 ## Transaction